-Filming Revolution is an interactive meta-documentary that I have produced about documentary and independent filmmaking in Egypt since the Revolution, bringing together the collective wisdom and creative strategies of media-makers in Egypt, before during and after the revolution.
-The visitor to the website is invited to engage with Egyptian filmmakers, artists, activists and archivists, discussing their work and their ideas about how (and whether) to make films in the time of revolution.
+Filming Revolution is an interactive meta-documentary that has been produced and documented in Egypt since the Revolution, bringing together collective wisdom and creative strategies of media-makers in Egypt.
+The visitor to the website is invited to engage with Egyptian filmmakers, artists, activists and archivists, discussing their ideas and how about (and whether) to make films in the time of revolution.

-This interactive archive does not attempt to provide a history of the revolution, nor does it attempt to be an exhaustive chronicle of filmmaking in Egypt since 2011.
-The focus is on documentary and independent filmmaking and creative approaches to representing Egyptian culture and society leading up to and after the events of the revolution.
-Just as there are many people making interesting work, there are many different approaches to filmmaking that have developed before, during, and since the heady events of 2011.
-This website about filmmaking practices looks at a range of projects and ideas about them to begin to make sense of what it means to film in times of revolution.
+This interactive archive does not attempt to provide a history of the revolution, nor does it attempt to an exhaustive chronicle of filmmaking in Egypt since 2011.
+The focus is on documentary and independent filmmaking and creative approaches to leading the Egyptian culture and society after the events of the revolution.
+This is the first time we have been working on filmmaking for the past two decades, and we have been working with them for many years. make sense of what it means to film in times of revolution.

-Of course, the very fact that I am asking questions, conducting interviews, and subsequently organizing the material implies a directorial hand.
-My questions, concerns, recurrent themes of inquiry find their way into the project, as exemplified in the unexpected category of first person / personal film, a subject upon which I have written extensively, yet had not planned to pursue here.
-However, it was the material itself, the fact that so many of those interviewed seemed to be working on personal projects, which was not something I had anticipated, that dictated this line of questioning.
-And many of the lines of questions that I had planned to pursue prior to initiating the project, questions about revolutionary aesthetics, for instance, or about militant filmmaking, or about social networking, did not end up being prominent themes of the project at all.
+Of course, the very fact that I am asking questions, conducting interviews, and organizing the material is a directorial hand.
+My questions, concerns, recurrent themes of inquiry find their way into the project, as exemplified in the unexpected category of first person / personal film, a subject upon which I have written extensively, yet not planned to pursue here.
+However, it was the material itself, the fact that so many of those interviewed seemed to be working on personal projects, which I had anticipated, that dictated this line of questioning.
+And about the lines of questions that I had planned to pursue, how about the revolutionary aesthetics, for instance, or about militant filmmaking, or about social networking,

-Given that I worked on this website for approximately two years, editing the interviews, organizing the data (there are over 400 artifacts on the site at present), spending time with people's words and projects, I can say that by now the material has begun to yield a few initial insights that I can share.
+Given that I have worked on this website for about two years, I have been working on this project for over a hundred years. to yield a few initial insights that I can share.
 Following the threads of the interviews and the themes that emerged from them, I have identified three main issues related to independent filmmaking in Egypt since the revolution:

-Many of the people included in the Filming Revolution website do not know one another or of one another's work.
-A few may have known one another in film school, or have shared resources, some have worked together collectively or in partnerships for a long time, but many have not.
-There are overlapping circles, yet there are also people and projects unknown to others and it is my hope that this website brings people and ideas together in ways that have not happened before.
+Many of the people included in the Filming Revolution website do not know one another or one another's work.
+A few may have known in another movie school, or some resources, some have worked collectively or in partnerships for a long time, but many have not.
+There are overlapping circles, and there are also people and projects that I have not known before.
 Yet, interestingly trends have begun to emerge.

-In a move towards adequation of form and content, the Filming Revolution website attempts to match the open ended, counter-monumental, rhizomatic emergent structure of this revolution by translating it into an homologous platform (non-linear, non-hierarchical, spatially and temporally open-ended) that loosely parallels the sentiments and strategies expressed within it without attempting to master or constrain them.
-Filming Revolution functions as creative project and creative resource simultaneously, open to interpretation and inviting to researchers who seek to engage with the ideas of filmmakers who participated in one of the momentous events of our day.
+In a move towards ADEQUATION of form and content, the Filming Revolution website attempts to match the open ended, counter-monumental, rhizomatic emergent structure of this revolution by translating it into an homologous platforms (non-linear, non-hierarchical, spatially and temporally open-ended) that loosely parallels the sentiments and the martial arts.
+Filmmaking Revolution functions as creative projects and creative resources.
+The filmmakers who participated in the momentous events of our day.

-Filming Revolution is meant to be a resource for anyone interested in the perspective of Egyptian documentary and independent filmmakers about what is, undoubtedly and regardless of its ultimate outcome, one of the major historical events of our time.
-At present it is only available in English, which limits its reach quite dramatically, but given that nothing like it exists on the internet in any language, at least we can say it's a start.
-If we can obtain the resources for Arabic translation, we will endeavor to translate everything that is not already in Arabic.
-We invite you to spend some time exploring this project: www.filmingrevolution.org
+Filming Revolution is a great resource for anyone interested in the Egyptian documentary and filmmakers, who are undoubtedly and irrevocably related to their ultimate outcome.
+At present it is only available in English, which limits its reach quite dramatically, but given that it is a website.
+If you do not speak Arabic translation, we will give you everything you need in Arabic.
+We invite you to spend some time exploring this project: www.filmingrevolution.org .

 Filming Revolution was made with the support of a Leverhulme Trust Research Fellowship, as well as additional support from the University of Sussex School of Media, Film and Music.